-Approximately 19 percent of shoppers will abandon their cart if they don’t trust the site with their credit card information.
-Another 8 percent will abandon if there are too few payment options.
-In addition to accepting all major credit cards, also accept PayPal and Apple Pay so that untrusting customers don’t have to enter their credit card information.
+Approximately 19% of shoppers will abandon their cart if they don’t trust the site with their credit card information.
+Another 8% will abandon if there are too few payment options.
+In addition to accepting all major credit cards, accept PayPal and Apple Pay as well so that untrusting customers don’t have to enter their credit card information.

 If you sell more expensive products, Square, a free payment processing and point-of-sale (POS) system, has a feature called Square Installments, which lets customers pay over time while you still receive the full payment upfront.
 This is a tool that any business with a free Square account can use for items ranging from $250 to $10,000.
 Visit Square to sign up for a free account and start offering Installments.

-About 18 percent of shoppers will abandon a cart because delivery options are too slow.
+About 18% of shoppers will abandon a cart because delivery options are too slow.
 Be sure to offer a wide variety of shipping: ground shipping, two-day shipping, and overnight shipping with clearly labeled pricing for each.
 Even if the faster shipping options are more expensive, it’s better to have them as an option than to risk losing a sale.
-Also be sure to provide estimated arrival dates or at least timetables for when shoppers can expect their order to arrive.
+Also, be sure to provide estimated arrival dates or at least timetables for when shoppers can expect their order to arrive.

 Have a Clear and Flexible Return Policy

-About 11 percent of shoppers abandon carts because of unsatisfactory return policy.
+About 11% of shoppers abandon carts because of an unsatisfactory return policy.
 This number is likely even higher during the holiday season when items are being purchased as gifts.
-You definitely need to have a clearly stated return policy so that shoppers know what to expect.
+You need to have a clearly stated return policy so that shoppers know what to expect.
 Include the return policy on your checkout screen and in all digital receipts.

 Minimize the Number of Clicks to Purchase

-According to a Baymard Institute study, 37 percent of all shoppers will abandon a cart if they are required to make an account in order to complete the purchase.
-We all want to collect customer data and contact info, but not at the expense of sales.
+According to a Baymard Institute study, 37% of shoppers will abandon a cart if they are required to make an account to complete the purchase.
+Collect customer data, and contact info is valuable, but not at the expense of sales.
 Give shoppers the option to create an account or checkout as a guest.